Halvosa/kubernetes_from_scratch/CA/CA_basics.md

 drwx------.
 2 vagrant vagrant    6 Dec 15 20:42 reqs
 -rw-------.
 1 vagrant vagrant 4650 Dec 15 20:42 safessl-easyrsa.cnf
 ```
+The directory `private` contains private keys generated locally.
+The `reqs` directory contains locally created and imported CSR's.
+(When some external host needs a certificate, they send a Certificate Signing Request to the CA, which then must be imported to the reqs folder such that Easy-RSA knows about it.
+The request file must be a standard CSR in PKCS#10 format.)
+The `.cnf` files are configuration files for the underlying cryptography tools that Easy-RSA is built around.

+The next command builds the CA according to the configured settings.
+This simply means that a private key `ca.key` and a certificate `ca.crt` are created.
+The directories issued, renewed and revoked are also created, as well as a few other files.
+(WHAT ARE THESE FILES?)

+* Password?
+* Common name?

 ```console
 [vagrant@k8s-master easy-rsa]$ ./easyrsa build-ca